andreciornavei/aws-cms-serverless/README.md

 terraform apply
 ```

-_if everything occurred ok, now you have now the infrastructure online in your aws account._
+_if everything occurred ok, now you have the infrastructure online in your aws account._

 ---